 This resource can be used by classroom teachers, tutors, and parents of students in grades 6-9.
 It comprehensively covers the mentioned topics, and includes several comprehension and extension questions that will lock in learning.

-Purchase includes editable (Keynote) and PDF versions.
+Purchase includes a printable PDF file in color with answer key.
 On page 2 of this resource you will find a link to a student friendly Google Slide version of this file.
 You will be able to copy this file and use it with Google Classroom or any other paperless initiative.

 MS-LS1-1 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
 Emphasis is on developing evidence that living things are made of cells, distinguishing between living and non-living cells, and understanding that living things may be made of one cell or many and varied cells.